 Region Expected Temperature (°C) In Operating Range?
 (Y/N)

 Launch Site (Ft.
 Sumner, NM) 0 to 40°C Υ

 Crossing tropopause -55 °C Υ

-Float -30 °C Υ
+Float -30 °C Y

-Recovery Site 0 to 40°C Υ
+Recovery Site 0 to 40°C Y

 Table 1.
-Expected temperatures to be experienced by OreSat1B and if in operating range of components
+Expected temperatures to be experienced by OreSat1B and if in operating range ofcomponents

 The OreSat1B payload will utilize the same hardware design for the space-bound OreSat mission.
-All of the components onboard OreSat1B are designed to operate in the "Automotive" temperature range, at -40 to 105 °C. Therefore, the payload will be within the operating range and will be within the operating temperature at all stages of the flight.
+All boards onboard OreSat1B are custom manufactured by the OreSat team and are designed to operate in the "Automotive" temperature range, at -40 to 105 °C. Therefore, the payload will be within the operating range and will be within the operating temperature at all stages of the flight.